nanvel/blog/2016/02/sql.md

 DETAIL:  Failing row contains (Another             ).
 ```

-Use it only if You are 100% sure that the list of allowed options will be constant, otherwise - use FOREIGN KEY:
+Use it only if You are 100% sure that the list of allowed options will be constant, otherwise - use ```FOREIGN KEY```:
 ```sql
 CREATE TABLE GenderChoices (
     gender VARCHAR(20) PRIMARY KEY